anynines/dumper/README.md

 ## Getting Started
 ### Create services in Cloud Foundry
-After you've logged in to your anynines account with the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads), start by creating the services required by *anynines Dumper*: Swift and Redis.
+After you've logged in to your anynines account with the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads), start by creating the services required by *anynines Dumper*: **Swift** and **Redis**.

-Create a **new Swift service**.
+Create a new Swift service.
 To see the available service plans, type `cf m[arketplace]`.
 You can choose any name you want for the service name.
-Please make sure to use quotation marks if you use whitespace characters.
+Please make sure to use quotation marks if you use whitespace characters in the name.
 ```SHELL
 cf create-service swift <SERVICE PLAN> <SERVICE NAME>
 ```

-Create a **new Redis service** as you did with Swift:
+Create a new Redis service as you did with Swift:
 ```SHELL
 cf create-service redis <SERVICE PLAN> <SERVICE NAME>
 ```